TC1987/til/README.md

 These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

 ```
-1. Clone or download this project.
+1. Clone or download both til_frontend and til_backend into the same directory.
-2. Navigate your way to the project directory.
+2. Create a .env file in til_backend.
+Copy and paste the following and replace '###' with a valid MongoDB connection string.
+If you don't have one, I'd highly recommend creating an account on [Atlas](https://www.mongodb.com/cloud/atlas).
+It's free!
+	PORT=3001
+	MONGODB_URI=###
+	SECRET=s3cr3t
-3. Type 'npm i'.
+3. Navigate to the til_frontend directory using your favorite terminal and type 'npm i'.
-4. Type 'npm start'.
+4. Do step 3 again but in the til_backend directory.
+5. Now that all of the project's dependencies are installed, type 'npm run build:local'.
+It is important that you are in the til_backend directory when you do this.
-5. Your browser should automatically open but if it doesn't, make your way to http://localhost:3000
+6. Open your browser of choice and make your way to http://localhost:3001
 6. Select an algorithm on the left, click 'Start' and gaze in amazement.
 ```

 ### Prerequisites

-Got Node?
+1. Got Node?
 If so, you're golden!
 If not, grab it here [node.js](https://nodejs.org/en/download/).
-You'll need it for 'npm' which is used to install the project's dependencies and execute the 'start' script.
+It comes with npm which is needed to manage the project's dependencies.
+2. If you have MongoDB, just grab the connection string and paste it into the .env file created above.
+If not, get it [here](https://www.mongodb.com/download-center/community).

 ## Running Tests